Long-Term Affordable and Social Housing

-- Ask for your consent to speak about the issue to other tenants
+- Ask for your consent to speak about the issue to other renters.

 Depending on the circumstances, we may also:

-- Give all tenants the opportunity to change their behaviour
+- Allow all tenants to change their behaviour.

 Unison complies with all relevant legislative and regulatory requirements.
-The following section features resources and policies that apply to and impact our tenants.
+The following section features resources and policies that apply to and impact our renters.